manelpuig/rUBot_mecanum_ws/Documentation/01_rUBot_mecanum_setup.md

   - Paste the "robot setup code line".
 After some minutes the robot will be properly installed.
   - Run 'source ~/.bashrc' to re-export ROS variables before running roscore.
   - Bringup the robot
-  >To know the IP address of the raspberrypi4 when connectes to "Manel" WiFi network, the best tool is "Advanced IP Scanner" (https://www.advanced-ip-scanner.com/download/).
+  >To know the IP address of the raspberrypi4 when connected to "Manel" WiFi network, the best tool is "Advanced IP Scanner" (https://www.advanced-ip-scanner.com/download/).
   >- Run this application in your PC when your PC is also connected to the "Manel" WiFi network.
   >- You can change the name of the Device with "rUBot_xx" to identify the robot connected

-Now you connect the "TheConstruct environment" to your own rUBot:
-- Select my ROSjects and open your ROSject environment (i.e. "ROS_Noetic_rUBot")
+- In the **TheConstruct environment ROS_Noetic_course** from "my ROSjects":
   - Select "Real robots", select the rUBot you have configured previously and "connect"
   - You can control the robot from the same TheConstruct environment you are using for simulation

 If **another student** wants to connect to the same robot from his own "TheConstruct" environment, he has to:
-- Be sure the rUBot is not connected to any other user, the bringup and all the open processes are closed
+- Be sure the rUBot is not connected to any other user
+- Be sure the bringup and all the open processes are closed
 - Be sure that the previous student in his own "TheConstruct environment" has:
   - Closed rviz, gazebo and all the opened processes
   - Disconnected the rUBot from the "Real robots" menu
   - Exit the ROSject
   - logout his TheConstruct account

-Then this new student can open his account of TheConstruct environment:
-- Select my ROSjects and open your ROSject environment (i.e. "ROS_Noetic_rUBot")
-- Select the rUBot from the "Real robots" menu
-- Select "Configure" and copy the "robot setup code line" to setup the rUBot to this new environment
-- In rUBot VScode terminal:
-  - Run this code line to setup the rUBot in the VScode terminal
-  - Run 'source ~/.bashrc' to re-export ROS variables before running roscore.
-  - Bringup the robot
-- In TheConstruct environment:
-  - Select "Real robots" and "connect"
-  - You can control the robot from TheConstruct Terminal
+- He has then to proceed to Add and install the robot in his TheConstruct account and connect the robot to its TheConstruct environment ROS_Noetic_course RosJect like the first student.